Ceglie Messapica: History

 The city was the military capital of the Messapi (the civil capital being located in the nearby Oria), and fought against the Greek city Taranto in the latter's attempt to gain a passage to the Adriatic Sea.
 The Messapic Ceglie had some 40,000 inhabitants.
 In Roman times it was already decaying, and in the Middle Ages was a small village known as Celie de Galdo, with a little castle.
 After several minor families, in 1584 its fief was given to the Sanseverino family, who enlarged the castle and founded two convents for the Capuchines (now disappeared) and for the Dominicans.

 Main sights

 Numerous archaeological remains of the ancient Messapi civilization were found in Ceglie's area.
 It had four lines of walls, the inner one having a perimeter of 5 km.
 The external one had high fortifications known as specchie, which could be up to 20 m and 60 m in diameter.

+Transport

+The Ceglie Messapica railway station is located on the Martina Franca-Lecce railway, which connects to the railway junction at Francavilla Fontana station.
+The train services and the railway infrastructure are operated by Ferrovie del Sud Est, a subsidiary of the Ferrovie dello Stato Italiane.

+The SP581 provincial road connects the commune with Martina Franca to the west and San Vito dei Normanni to the east.